AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ### Bounce mails {#bounce-mails}

 When an email fails, the remote message server returns a bounce error message to the address specified in the application settings.

 Adobe Campaign compares the content of each bounce mail to the strings in the list of rules, and then assigns it one of the three error types.

-The user can create his own rules.

->[!IMPORTANT]
->
->When importing a package and when updating data via the **Update for deliverability** workflow, the user-created rules are overwritten.

 >[!IMPORTANT]
 >